celestewagner/celestewagner_website/content/media-content/niemanlab2019featured/index.md

 ---
-title: "“Reading political news in the age of Trump leaves people stressed, angry, and overwhelmed."
+title: "Reading political news in the age of Trump leaves people stressed, angry, and overwhelmed."
 date: 2019-09-30
 publishDate: 2019-09-30